dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 to an existing resource.
 Thus, the `object` denominates the resource class the link will point to.
 There are different groups of resource classes that can be the object:

+ - project resources: a resource class defined in the present ontology itself
+ - external resources: a resource class defined in another ontology
  - DSP base resources:
-     - `Resource`: the most generic one, can point to any resource class, be it a DSP base resource, a project resource, or an external resource.
+     - `Resource`: the most generic one, can point to any resource class, be it a DSP base resource, a project resource, or an external resource. `Resource` is at the very top of the inheritance hierarchy.
      - `Region`: a region in an image
+     - `StillImageRepresentation`, `MovingImageRepresentation`, `TextRepresentation`, `AudioRepresentation`, `DDDRepresentation`, `DocumentRepresentation`, or `ArchiveRepresentation`
-     - `Representation`: any type of Representation, be it a `StillImageRepresentation`, `MovingImageRepresentation`, ...
+     - `Representation`: any type of the just mentioned representations. `Representation` is the parent class of them.
-     - `StillImageRepresentation`, `MovingImageRepresentation`, or any other type of Representation
- - project resources: a resource class defined in the present ontology itself
- - external resources: a resource class defined in another ontology

 The syntax how to refer to these different groups of resources is described [here](#referencing-ontologies).